layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 #### <span style="margin-left:.75em;font-size: 2em; align-content: center;">W</span>hat is Mesheryctl?

-Meshery provides you a clean, robust, streamlined command-line interface to manage and benchmark your service meshes, Mesheryctl.
+Meshery provides you with a clean, robust, streamlined command-line interface to manage and benchmark your service meshes, Mesheryctl.
 With mesheryctl, not only you can manage your adapters & containers but you can also benchmark your mesh using the command line.

 Mesheryctl provides support to a number of platforms so that we never miss out users.
 A list of platforms supported by Mesheryctl.